Clan MacTavish: Crest badge

-"Do not forget me after death".
 Non Oblitus standing alone expounds "Not Forgotten".
-It would then seem unlikely that the MacTavish motto would be an echoing of the Campbell Motto, Ne Obliviscaris, "Not Forgetful" (which is the correct translation); which seems to be so often translated as, "Do Not Forget".
-The MacTavish family name was wrongfully claimed by Clan Campbell, during the 200-year period when the chiefly line was "lost", until 1997 when the "Chief of the Clan MacTavish" was recognized by the Lord Lyon.
+Patrick L. Thompson, Seannachie to the 27th Chief, notes that Latin authorities often cite non-oblitus in funerary contexts where the deceased is commemorated — suggesting the MacTavish motto carries the sentiment "Not Forgotten" in a commemorative rather than admonitory sense, distinct from the Campbell motto Ne Obliviscaris which is most accurately translated as "Do Not Forget" rather than the commonly given "Forget Not".
+The distinction between the two mottos reflects independent clan identities confirmed when Lord Lyon Sir Malcolm Innes of Edingight formally matriculated Edward Stewart Dugald MacTavish of Dunardry as 26th Chief of Clan MacTavish on 23 July 1997, ending a dormancy of approximately 200 years and confirming the unbroken Dunardry chiefly line.

 Chiefly arms

-1793 Lachlan MacTavish of Dunardry Granted Arms
+1793 Lachlan MacTavish of Dunardry — First Formal Matriculation

-In 1793, John Hooke-Campbell, Lord Lyon King of Arms, granted the following coat of arms to Lachlan MacTavish of Dunardry: Quarterly, 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Or.
+In 1793, John Hooke-Campbell, Lord Lyon King of Arms, granted the first formal coat of arms to Lachlan MacTavish of Dunardry: Quarterly, 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Or.
 Crest a boar's head erased Or langued Gules.
 Motto: NON OBLITUS.
-These arms were record in the Public Register of All Arms and Bearings in Scotland, Volume 1, Folio 563, dated 17 April 1793.
-The arms display in the first and fourth quarters the gyronny prominent in Campbell heraldry reversed for difference.
-Apparently the gynronnies were included by the Campbell Lord Lyon because the MacTavishes had been followers (not a sept) of the Campbells since their occupation of Argyll.
-The second and third quarters are similar to, but differenced from Thomson of that Ilk, apparently because Tavish translates to Thomas, and MacTavish bears the meaning of "Son of Tavis/Thomas".
+These arms were recorded in the Public Register of All Arms and Bearings in Scotland, Volume 1, Folio 563, dated 17 April 1793.